TollyH/LM2_SaveEditor/README.md

 # Luigi's Mansion 2 Save Editor

-> [!IMPORTANT]
-> I am currently in the process of adding support for the HD Switch version of the game (it shouldn't take long - the format is very similar).
-This editor and the README file currently only apply to the original 3DS version.

 A save editor for the 3DS/Switch game *Luigi's Mansion 2* (also known as *Luigi's Mansion: Dark Moon* in North American releases).
+Can also be used to convert 3DS save files to Switch save files, and vice versa.

 > [!NOTE]
 > If you're using a physical 3DS/Switch system, you must have custom firmware and/or homebrew installed, as well as a save manager such as Checkpoint.
 Saves copied directly from the SD card will not work.